PrincetonUniversity/hpc_beginning_workshop/README.md

 ## Authorship

 This guide was created by Ben Hicks.
-It has been extended and modified by Jonathan Halverson, Gabe Perez-Giz, and Carolina Roe-Raymond.
+It has been extended and modified by Jonathan Halverson, Gabe Perez-Giz,  Carolina Roe-Raymond, and Calla Chennault.
 Some of the content was originally written by Uno Vaaland.

 <!--## Workshop Survey
 [Click here](https://bit.ly/hpcintro_24feb20)